I’ve scoured all of my favorite stencil shops for the best Christmas stencils for creating Christmas signs, pillows, and other decor.

 I’m still narrowing down what my first Christmas craft of the year is going to be, but I wanted to share my top picks for fun Christmas stencils.
-I know I’m probably not the only one who is more than ready to dive into a pile of Christmas crafts to take my mind off the real world!
+I know I’m probably not the only one who is more than ready to dive into a pile of Christmas crafts!

 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy.

 All of the stencils I’ve included are reusable and ready to go.
 They don’t require you to own a fancy cutting machine or anything special other than some paint and something to stencil!

 I’ve tried to include a good mix of both classic Christmas designs and fun new favorites.

 Now all you have to do is choose your stencil and start crafting!
 Personally, I’m thinking that jolly Santa face would look amazing on a pillow cover!